ljsimin/MinecraftJoypadSplitscreenMod/README.md

-MinecraftJoypadSplitscreenMod
+MinecraftJoypadMod
 =============================

-**Mod that adds support for joypads in Minecraft: Java Edition.**
+**Mod that adds support for splitscreen games and joypads in Minecraft: Java Edition.**

 _Notice: The mod supports as many joypads as your PC can handle, as well as supporting your keyboard and mouse._